Polkadot-Blockchain-Academy/pba-content/syllabus/4-Substrate/frameless-node-template/frameless-runtime-template/README.md

 ```

 The second node should fail to sync until you fix this.
+Why is that? because the given
+implementation only checks the extrinsic root at the end of `execute_block`.

 Recall that the flow of a block-author node is: